The Five Most Famous Wheelchair Users

 3. Stephen Hawking

 It’s well known that ground-breaking quantum theory physicist used a wheelchair.
 At 21, Stephen was hit with the diagnosis of ALS and given just two years to live.
 He challenged that morbid diagnoses by living to be 76 years old and learning to communicate despite suffering from near total body paralysis.
+Making him one of the most famous wheelchair users.

 Stephen Hawking famously wrote “A Brief History of Time”, first published in 1988.
 Hawking wrote the book for non-specialist readers with no prior knowledge of scientific theories, though his extensive work and specialty in black holes lead him to discover they emitted radiation.